shlok-agarwal/shlok-agarwal.github.io/index.md

 layout: home
 ---

-I'm **Shlok Agarwal**, Lead Controls Software Engineer at Ghost Robotics, where I specialize in legged locomotion, proprioceptive control, and autonomous robotic systems.
+I'm **Shlok Agarwal**, Lead Controls Software Engineer at Ghost Robotics, where I specialize in legged locomotion, manipulation, and autonomous robotic systems.
 With over a decade of experience in robotics, I bridge cutting-edge research with real-world deployments across defense, industrial, and exploration applications.

 > "Creating robots that can walk through the world, not just see it."